The Metre / Waiting for the Sun

-"The Metre" and "Waiting for the Sun" are two songs released together as a double A-Side single by Powderfinger in support of their fourth studio album Odyssey Number Five.
-It was released on 27 June 2001 as the album's final single.
+"The Metre" and "Waiting for the Sun" are two songs by Australian rock band Powderfinger from their fourth studio album, Odyssey Number Five.
+The songs were released as a double A-side single on 27 August 2001, serving as the album's fourth and final single.
 "The Metre" and "Waiting for the Sun" both had music videos produced.
-"Waiting for the Sun" also featured on Powderfinger's compilation album Fingerprints: The Best of Powderfinger, 1994–2000.
+"Waiting for the Sun" also appeared on Powderfinger's compilation album Fingerprints: The Best of Powderfinger, 1994–2000.
+In the United States, "Waiting for the Sun" was serviced to rock radio three months before it was released in Australia.